GrottoPress/mel/README.md

 In *Mel*, a scheduled job is called a *task*.
 A single job may be scheduled in multiple ways, yielding multiple tasks from the same job.

-*Mel* schedules all tasks in *Redis*, as a set of task `id`s sorted by their times of next run.
-For recurring tasks, the next run is scheduled in *Redis* right after the current run completes.
+Mel schedules all tasks in the chosen storage backend as a set of task `id`s sorted by their times of next run.
+For recurring tasks, the next run is scheduled right after the current run completes.

-This makes *Redis* the *source of truth* for schedules, allowing to easily scale out *Mel* to multiple instances (called *workers*), or replace or stop workers without losing schedules.
+This makes the storage backend the *source of truth* for schedules, allowing to easily scale out *Mel* to multiple instances (called *workers*), or replace or stop workers without losing schedules.

 *Mel* supports *bulk scheduling* of jobs as a single atomic unit.
 There's also support for *sequential scheduling* to track a series of jobs and perform some action after they are all complete.